chris-short/chrisshort.net/content/long-thoracic-nerve-palsy.md

 +++

+{{< carbon >}}

 I'm Chris Short and I have **Long Thoracic Nerve (LTN) Palsy** with **Winging of the Scapula**.
 On October 12, 2003, during a military hurricane evacuation exercise at Avon Park Air Force Range, I managed to permanently damage my LTN leading to winging of my right scapula.
+Continued service and aging has led to multiple bone spurs in my neck.

 My life has changed dramatically since I got hurt.
 Pain is something that I am constantly learning to live with and occasionally thrive with.